ksbek/githubcommit/README.md

 # githubcommit

 githubcommit is a jupyter notebook extension enabling users push ipython notebooks to a git repo.
 The git button gets displayed in the notebook toolbar.
 After saving any notebook the user can push notebook to pre-specified git repository.
-There are few environment variables that must be exported.
-Currently this extension supports commits to a single github repo defined in environment variable but in the long run need help to modify this extension allowing user to select his repo and branch.
+There are few configuration variables that must be set.
+Currently this extension supports commits to a single github repo defined in configuration variable but in the long run need help to modify this extension allowing user to select his repo and branch.

 ## Installation